All attachments below are presented in PDF format. Please ensure that you have the latest Adobe Acrobat Reader installed to ensure compatibility.

 - Must submit to a complete physical exam including drug screen and EKG if offered employment

-- Must not have been convicted of a DUI or any reduced charge of reckless driving.
+- Must not have been convicted of a DUI or any reduced charge of reckless driving within ten (10) years of date of application.
 Other driving history will be evaluated on a case by case basis.

 - Must not have been convicted of a felony.